 - If you head upstairs, you can get a glimpse of the historic station architecture and décor – which is rather lovely and away from the bustle of downstairs.
 The coffee shop Café Coffee Day also sells a range of drinks, muffins and light meals, if you want to have a bite to eat, whilst admiring the Art Nouveau building.
 Although do be warned, this is largely the reason behind why we found ourselves almost missing our train!

 Alternative Prague Station – Praha Holesovice

-Although I enjoyed our glimpse at the historic portion of the main station, I was also slightly dismayed ten minutes into journey the train stopped at Praha Holešovice, a station just down the road from our house!
+Although I enjoyed our glimpse at the historic portion of the main station, I was also slightly dismayed when ten minutes into journey, the train stopped at Praha Holešovice, a station just down the road from our house!
 We hadn’t even thought to check whether a big international train would stop there.
 Anyway, as it is also on the Metro (3 stops away from the main station, also on red Line C), but is much less busy and confusing, you may want to consider starting or ending your journey there.
 However, if you want to travel by taxi on arrival, you probably would need to book one through an App or call a firm directly, as it would be unusual for one to be waiting.
 We usually use the AAATAXI App or Uber, and have no major complaints about either.

 Prague to Berlin: All Aboard!

 There are around six direct trains between Prague and Berlin each day.
 We caught the 10.28 from Prague, which was scheduled to take 4hr25 and it ran bang on time.
 As there is no need to check in beforehand, we just turned up and boarded, and although we of course traveled with our passports, no-one requested to see them.